 The challenge is threefold: how will you deliver more computing power with less space while regulating thermal parameters for optimal performance?

 New innovations and their resulting technology applications require new, and varied, approaches to thermal design.
-While originally limited to mainframe computers, liquid cooling has since made its way into the data center.
+While originally limited to mainframe computers, liquid cooling has since made its way into today’s data center.
 Increasingly, companies consider liquid cooling to be a competitive differentiator.

 Why liquid cooling beats traditional air-cooling methods

-To understand liquid cooling’s advantages, it’s important to consider why air cooling won't be enough in new data center environments.
+To understand liquid cooling’s advantages, it’s important to consider why air cooling won't be enough in many data center environments.
 First, the next generation of CPUs and circuitry simply runs hotter.
 New data centers confined in smaller spaces put a premium on rack space and minimize airflow.
 In addition, an emphasis on energy efficiency demands new solutions.
 According to Global Market Insights, up to 40% of data center operating costs are due to HVAC systems.

 Until now, the most common alternative to air cooling has been a liquid cooling technique using a combination of water and additives.
 However, as chemicals get added, the mixture becomes hazardous and needs to be treated as such during installation and disposal.
 Erosion and corrosion become common and can be particularly hard to spot or fix in tight spaces.